 The deep rumble of a hot-rodded Porsche motor “speaks” to most people.
-If it doesn’t, it should at least piques the curiosity as to why/how they make cars go faster than their stock counterparts and that’s exactly what Rasant Products (Rasant) does.
+If it doesn’t, it should at least pique the curiosity as to why and how they make cars go faster than their stock counterparts and that’s exactly what Rasant Products (Rasant) does.
 I’ve heard of motor builders such as Wicked Sixes, Polo Motors, Rothsport, and a few others, but who’s Rasant?

 Andrew Darud is the man behind Rasant and the guy whose performance parts and products will make your air-cooled Porsche rumble and outperform its brethren.
 Andrew’s passion for air-cooled 911’s runs deep but it’s his education and experience of designing, building, and testing race cars at his university’s Formula One Racing team that helped shape his future for Rasant.
 After graduating from MTU as a Mechanical Engineer, Andrew went on to build a proprietary engine for his own Porsche 911 and in short, Rasant Products was born.

 I first saw a Rasant motor at Zuffenhausen in Santa Anita Park a couple of years ago.
 The following year, I saw Rasant’s poster child red 911 during a wet Morning Shift at PECLA .
 Fast forward to another trip to L.A., to the time we heard David Keens startup and drive away in his backdated 3.2L short stroke hot-rod 911.
 Immediately, the deep rumble of the engine sparked the question, “Who built your motor?”

 Luckily, during our visit, Rasant held their first Open House to coincide with L.A.’s busy LIT weekend.
 After a day of driving all over L.A. we dropped in to the workshop and met Rasant Founder and Engineer Andrew Darud, his lovely family, and saw some great cars minutes before they closed up for the evening.